shubhbansal/jekyll-now/_posts/2018-10-03-Gandhi-for-me.md

 I wish I would have been alive at his time, so that I could directly question him, challenge his ideas and hear his stories.
 One of qualities that I admire every time when I read an account on him was his openness to criticism, willingness to discuss contradictory ideas and adopt them if they made sense - so I think he would have been open to my nagging :) It would have been so cool !
 But since that’s not an option, I will continue to converse with him through books

-The other time when I visited Birla Bhavan ( Gandhi Smriti), I came across these lines which apparently he used during his prayer sessions.
+The other time when I visited Birla Bhavan in Delhi, I came across these lines which apparently he used during his prayer sessions.

 *“Lead me from untruth to truth,
 From darkness to light,
 From death to immortality”*

-For me, these lines best summarise his complete life.
+I think these lines also best summarise his complete life and I can only hope the same for me.

 PS: In fact there is a new book on him by Guha - *Gandhi: The Years That Changed the World, 1914-1948*.
 If someone here is in a gifting mode- you know what to send to my address :)